lakshaykamat/Walmart-Sales-Performance-Analysis/README.md

   - **Consumer Segment** leads with **55%**, followed by **Corporate Segment** at **31%**.

 ![West Region Segments](assets/west_segment.png)
+> *Consumer segment dominates in west*

 ![West Region Sales & Profits](assets/west_sales_profit.png)

+> *West and East region have the highest profits.*
+---

 ### Shipping and Operational Effiency
-- Monday and Friday drive weekly sales, each capturing 19% (₹428.9K and ₹427.7K), while Wednesday lags at 4% (₹88.1K).
+- Wednesday, Friday and Saturday drive weekly sales, each capturing 48% (₹377.1K, ₹365.8K and 359.6K), while Monday lags at 10% (232.8K).
 The West leads Friday sales with 33% (₹140.9K), followed by the East at 31% (₹132.3K), showing strong regional patterns.
 - Shipping delays average 3.4 days, peaking at 7 days.
-With 38% of weekly sales on Mondays and Fridays, optimizing operations on these peak days is crucial to improving delivery efficiency and customer satisfaction.
+With 38% of weekly sales on Wednesday and Fridays, optimizing operations on these peak days is crucial to improving delivery efficiency and customer satisfaction.
 ![alt text](assets/orders.png)
+> *Wednesday and friday*
 ![alt text](assets/orders2.png)
 ## **Recommendations**